 We attempt to immerse our students in the English language at an early age through native English speaking teachers and activities designed to emphasize early and significant exposure to a bilingual environment.
 The Yangzhou private school has a capacity of up to 4,000 students.
-In our fiscal year ended May 31, 2012, we had over 3,700 students at the Yangzhou school, approximately 50% of whom came from Yangzhou, with the remainder from various parts of China.
+In our fiscal year ended May 31, 2013, we had over 3,700 students at the Yangzhou school, approximately 51% of whom came from Yangzhou, with the remainder from various parts of China.
 Our students must take an admission test and undergo an interview to gain acceptance into our school.

 There are over 380 teachers and 280 supporting staff at the Yangzhou school.
 The school has been regarded as one of the best primary and secondary schools in the local market since shortly after its inception.
-In our fiscal year ended May 31, 2012, the school accepted 1,095 students out of over approximately 3,500 applicants from the local market as well as elsewhere in China.
+In our fiscal year ended May 31, 2013, the school accepted 1,100 students out of over approximately 2,100 applicants from the local market as well as elsewhere in China.

 The Yangzhou school has received various accreditations from local authorities.
 We work closely with the local educational authorities to make sure that our curriculum is compatible with public school curriculums and covers the full spectrum of required courses.
 We have also expanded our curriculum to include subjects, activities and techniques that teach the students to learn and think independently.
 There is less emphasis on memorization and recitation and greater emphasis on creative thinking and analytical activities.
 We use computers as a major part of our teaching and learning methods and encourage students to learn in an interactive format.
-In our fiscal year ended May 31, 2012, tuition at the Yangzhou school ranged from RMB5,000 to RMB22,000 per year.
+In our fiscal year ended May 31, 2013, tuition at the Yangzhou school ranged from RMB17,000 to RMB21,000 per year.

 In July 2006, we established an international high school program within the Yangzhou school.
 In July 2010, we opened an international high school in Beijing.
 Our international high school aims to provide students with a full curriculum of high school education in a bilingual environment while preparing them for admission into foreign universities.
-Each of the students of the class of 2012 of the international high school program at our Yangzhou school was admitted into at least one of the top 100 universities in the United States.
-In our fiscal year ended May 31, 2012, tuition at our international school ranges from RMB80,000 to RMB90,000 per year.
+Each of the students of the class of 2013 of the international high school program at our Yangzhou school was admitted into at least one of the top 100 universities in the United States.
+In our fiscal year ended May 31, 2013, tuition at our international school ranges from RMB80,000 to RMB90,000 per year.

-Educational Content, Software and Other Technology Development and Distribution
+Educational Content, Software and other Technology Development and Distribution

-We develop and edit content of educational materials for language training and test preparation, such as books, software, CD-ROMs, magazines and other periodicals.
-We distribute these materials through various distribution channels, consisting of our classrooms and bookstores as well as third-party distributors, including over 5,000 bookstores in China.
-In our fiscal year ended May 31, 2012, we developed and edited over 180 titles and distributed over 10 million books authored or licensed by us in China.
-Most of the materials distributed by us are education-related and include the materials that we use in our courses and a large number of titles that we market for use in English language area.
+We develop and edit educational materials for language training and test preparation, such as books, software, CD-ROMs, magazines and other periodicals.
+We distribute these materials through various distribution channels, consisting of our classrooms and bookstores as well as third-party distributors.
+In the fiscal year ended May 31, 2013, we developed and edited over 200 titles and distributed over 11.1 million books authored or licensed by us in China.
+Most of the materials distributed by us are education-related and include the materials that we use in our courses and titles that we market for use in English language area.

 Our extensive distribution channels have attracted international education content providers to cooperate with us in distributing localized versions of their materials in China.
-We currently have arrangements with Pearson Education, The McGraw-Hill Companies, Cambridge University Press, Barron's, DynEd International Inc., or their respective authorized local publishers, to develop and distribute localized versions of selected educational materials in China, some of which bear both our logo and the original publisher's logo.
+We currently have arrangements with Pearson Education, The McGraw-Hill Companies, Cambridge University Press, Oxford University Press, McMillan, Harper Collins, Barron's or their respective authorized local publishers, to develop and distribute localized versions of selected educational materials in China, some of which bear both our logo and the original publisher's logo.
 We plan to establish additional strategic relationships with leading international education content providers to enrich our content offerings.